Why Does My Bathtub Drain Smell and How Can I Fix It?

 When to Seek Professional Help

-• Persistent odors despite cleaning efforts.
+- Persistent odors despite cleaning and flushing the drain.

 Understanding the Causes of Bathtub Drain Odors